arminmaleki007/CV-final-project-Face-Expression-Recognition/README.md

 To test, first, you need to extract the weights from the checkpoints folder, then you need to run ferPlus_test.py and choose the dataset directory (default='/data/ferPlus/'), model_path (default='./checkpoints/original/original.pth'), batch_size (defult=64), number of heads (defult=2), and number of workers (defult=8).

+## Part 4: Second Update
+I want to study the effect of dimension changing of the picture in the test results.
+To do so, I created a new Python code called **ferPlus_test_resiez.py**.
+This code has added parts to the ferPlus_test.
+The testing image first will be downsized using the cv2.resize function.
+You can choose what size the image changes to by defining the resize argument.
+The default value is 112 which is the original dataset dimension.
+Then, the downsized image will be upsized to a 112*112 image.
+I used a different cv2.resize options with different downsized image dimensions.
+You can see the results as follows.

+Another task that I have done is to test the model with a laptop webcam.
+You can run the test by running the **ferPlus_test_camera.py** code.
+First I start the webcam.
+Then I added a 224 * 224 bounding box overlay on the camera feed and allowed capturing the face within the box, Then I resized the image inside the boundary box to 112 * 112.
+Next, I converted the image to grayscale.
+At last, I loaded the model to test the image.
+The predicted classes are shown in the top left of the camera feed.